Join over 150k subscribers to get the latest articles, podcast episodes, and data-packed reports—in your inbox, every week.

-As a UX researcher, the purpose of your deliverables, be it a written report or a live presentation, is to communicate thoughts and ideas.
+As a UX researcher, the purpose of your deliverables, be it a written report or a live presentation, is to communicate thoughts and ideas—and they can also help demonstrate the overall impact of your research.
 Sometimes a standard report in common industry format (CIF) will do, but other times, you're going to have to leverage the power of storytelling to communicate your findings to team-members and stakeholders, and help them better understand how to best serve your user.

 If you’re having a hard time getting stakeholders to hear what you’re trying to tell them about the value and insights from your research, that’s a good indication it’s time to try adding in some storytelling.